We’ve changed our name!

 Thursdays, 9 am–1 pm

-*Please note there will be no distribution on Thanksgiving Day.
+*Please note there will be no distribution on Thanksgiving Day or the Friday after Thanksgiving.
 Instead, eligible families can pre-register to receive a turkey and other thanksgiving food.

 - A form of ID for all members of the household